Everything you need to know about Scribe’s Contest

-This competition is run irregularly on CDO.
-It is run in between Golden Hat and Artisan’s Contests, but never in parallell.
+This competition is run irregularly every month (more or less), for a limited time on CDO.
+It may be run parallell to Golden Hat and Artisan’s Contest, but voting will never occur in parallell.

 The Scribe’s Contest is a background (usually referred to as “fluff”) writing competition.
 The writing includes songs, famous quotes, legends, short stories etc.

 Additionally, Scribe’s Contest will include one or more audio recording competitions for reciting, singing or the production of background music.

 The winners of this competition gets a medal and a number of slaves according to how many people have entered.
 There will always be Gold, Silver and Bronze medals for Scribe’s Contest.